lonejack/zfkc/README.md

+<b>Wellcome to ZFKC project</b>
 This project in an implementation of a connector for KCFinder module.
-In this project the conncetor has been radically modified in order to follow the Zend Framework structure.
-The connector (written in php also) distibuited with KCFinder.
+In this project the connector distibuited with KCFinder has been radically modified in order to follow the Zend Framework style.